A History of Jewellery

 The 1600's and 1700's

-Increased trade with far-flung countries meant that the trade in gemstones was flourishing.
-Some very beautiful pieces of jewellery were made at this time, including beautiful enamelled scenes.
+Increased trade with far-flung lands meant the trade in gemstones flourished.
+Some very beautiful pieces of jewellery were made at this time, including detailed enamelled scenes.

 The 1800's Onwards